 These questions let you get in the head of potential buyers and more easily find them online.

 Once you have established a buyer persona, you can identify the ideal marketing channels, such as social media or content marketing, for acquiring your desired customers.

 Knowing where and how to capture your target customers lets you spend your resources wisely.

-Not only that, but it also helps you when you’re creating on onsite retargeting campaigns so that you can accurately target the profile of your paying customers.
+Not only that, but it also helps you when you’re creating onsite retargeting campaigns so that you can accurately target the profile of your paying customers.

 Needless to say, identifying your target audience is an extremely important step in creating your acquisition strategy.

 3. Create a Sustainable and Flexible Acquisition Strategy

 Now that you know about how much money it currently costs and potential costs to acquire customers as well as where your customers are hanging out online, it’s time to put together a strategy.